jlobu/fluomapper-public/README.md

 # fluomapper

-## Repository content
+*fluomapper* is a repository publishing research code for the Spectral Fitting Method Neural Netork (SFMNN) allowing prediction of sun-induced fluorescence (SIF) from hyperspectral imagery acquired by HyPlant and DESIS.

-This repository contains research code for the following publications
+It contains code on which the following publications are based.

 - **J. Buffat**, M. Pato, K. Alonso, S. Auer, E. Carmona, S. Maier, R. Müller, P. Rademske, U. Rascher, and H. Scharr, “Emulation-based self-supervised SIF retrieval in the O2-A absorption band with HyPlant,” *Remote Sensing of